To provide your input or ideas for Delaware’s Climate Action Plan, click the button below.Submit a comment

-Over the course of 2020, the State of Delaware will be engaging residents and businesses to shape a Climate Action Plan aimed at minimizing the greenhouse gas emissions that cause climate change and maximizing our resilience to the climate impacts we’re already experiencing.
+Over the course of 2020, the State of Delaware will be engaging residents and businesses to shape a Climate Action Plan.
+The Plan aims at minimizing the greenhouse gas emissions that drive the climate change we see today and maximizing our resilience to the climate impacts we’re already experiencing.

-Through a participatory planning process, the State will be working to create a Plan that ensures a future in which individuals, businesses, communities, and institutions to can deal with extreme weather, harness clean energy, breathe fresh air, and live healthier lives.
+Through a participatory planning process, the State will be working to create a Plan that ensures a future for Delaware where individuals, businesses, communities, and institutions can deal with extreme weather, harness clean energy, breathe fresh air, and live healthier lives.

 Delaware’s Climate Action Plan will address the causes and consequences of climate change.
-Read the Plan Overview on the right for a summary of the planning process.
-You can also view our About page to learn more or visit the Get Involved page to find out how you can make your voice heard.
+Check out the Plan Overview for a summary of the planning process.
+You can also view our About page to learn more or visit the Get Involved page to find out how you can provide input to the Plan.

 What do Delawareans Think of Climate Change?

 Based on a 2019 survey supervised by the University of Delaware, most Delawareans support taking action to address both the causes and consequences of climate change.
-Click on the infographic to the right to see a summary of the 2019 survey results.
+Check out the 2019 Survey Infographic for a summary of the survey results.
 You can also visit de.gov/climatesurvey for a full report of results.

-The State of Delaware hosted an initial round of public workshops on Delaware’s Climate Action Plan in early March 2020.
-See below for the presentation slides used at the workshops.
+The State of Delaware hosted an initial round of public workshops and technical advisory workshops on Delaware’s Climate Action Plan in early March 2020.
+See below to view the workshop summary reports and the presentation slides used at the public workshops.